What You Need to Know About Arizona’s New Paid Sick Leave Law

 Contact Our Phoenix Employment Lawyers

-The Phillips Law Group’s experienced Phoenix employment lawyers are ready to help Arizona workers whose rights have been violated by their employer.
+The Phillips Dayes Law Firm PC experienced Phoenix employment lawyers are ready to help Arizona workers whose rights have been violated by their employer.

 If your employer does not provide you earned paid sick leave, we may be able to help you take legal action.

-Schedule a free, no obligation consultation with one of our attorneys to determine if your employee rights have been violated.
-We work only on a contingency fee basis and will only charge you after we recover the compensation you deserve.
+Schedule a consultation with one of our attorneys to determine if your employee rights have been violated.
+Charges for consultations and attorneys' fees may be different than Phillips Law Group.

 Call or text 1-800-706-3000 to get started today.